-In our previous two discussions, we looked at the importance of water, the issues associated with its availability, and small actions that can be done to conserve.
-But with all this environmental talk and discussions about saving the environment, what exactly does this boil down to.
+In our previous two discussions (Water 101 & Water & Us), we looked at the importance of water, the issues associated with its availability, and the small actions you can take to conserve it.
+But with all this environmental talk and discussions about saving the environment, what exactly does this mean?
 What precisely are we looking to save?

 What is Biodiversity?